skip to content

 Shiny apps written in R (https://shiny.rstudio.com/) are interactive web apps.
 They can be used to teach e.g., statistics (https://stattlc.com/2021/08/17/ooh-shiny-r-shiny-apps-as-a-teaching-tool/) to beginners or for serious applications like reporting about systematic literature search according to PRISMA (https://estech.shinyapps.io/prisma_flowdiagram/.)
 We suggest (i) developing shiny apps for teaching within the KPA and (ii) creating teaching material that can serve to teach students to program such apps themselves.
 In order to deploy Shiny apps, a Shiny server is needed.
 To setup it, we kindly request the assistance of the KPA and in particular from Dr. Katja Sperveslage.

-Prof. Dr. Tatiana von Landesberger – Informatik – Visualisation and Visual Analytics
+Prof. Dr. Tatiana von Landesberger – Computer Sciences – Visualisation and Visual Analytics

 Dashboard Visualization for Atmospheric Rivers